edwindj/cspa_rest/README.md

 - Linear Rule Checking (LRC), for checking records for validity
 - Linear Error Localization (LEL), for finding erronuous values in records, given a set of restrictions.

 Both services can be run as command-line tools (CLI) or via a Web API- REST interface.

+A generic REST interface for CSPA services is described in [proposal_rest_interface.pdf](./doc/proposal_rest_interface.pdf).
+Both services implement the proposed interface.

 ## To install